 But through it all, the sad truth is, original music doesn’t appeal to Malaysian audiences, and therefore, original music-makers such as Yuna, had to find her place somewhere else to chase her dreams.

 Maybe the problem is Malaysians themselves

 When talking about music industry, perception also plays a role: that “local-made music” isn’t good enough.

 Aside from Malay radio channels, there are also English radio channels in Malaysia.
 While Malay radio channels play international English songs in their daily rotation lists, English radio channels also pour more support into similar genre, leaving local English songs, usually composed and sung by homegrown indie bands, out in the cold.

 But this goes beyond the music scene.
-Creating contents that appeal to average Malaysians has proven to be difficult, and thus many find it hard to show supports.
+Creating contents that appeal to the average Malaysians has proven to be difficult, and thus many find it hard to show support.

-In addition, with easy access to free contents on the Internet, very few still bother to spend money on entertainment.
-Not to mention that some prefer to wait until a movie comes out on small screen during hari raya, because that’s when television contents switch from everyday drama to more popular movies.
+In addition, with easy access to free content on the Internet, very few still bother to spend money on entertainment.
+Not to mention that some prefer to wait until a movie comes out on the small screen during Hari Raya, because that’s when television contents switch from everyday dramas to more popular movies.